lukaszsl/fend-project-memory-game/README.md

 ## How I made it

-To develope this game I have used three basic web languages: HTML, CSS, Java Script.
+To developed this game I have used three basic web languages: HTML, CSS, Java Script.